Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Results

 From the values of the peaks, multiple non-equivalent definitions for the non-linear quantities of $G'$ and $G''$ can be used. \cite{ewoldt2008new} proposed two local definitions for the elastic modulus, the minimum-strain modulus $G'_M$ and the large-strain modulus $G'_L$, and for the dynamic viscosity: minimum rate viscosity $\eta_M$ and large-rate dynamic viscosity $\eta_L$.
 These values can be computed from the Fourier coefficients using the following equations:

 where $G'_n$ and $G''_n$ are the Fourier coefficients of the stress signal.
 It is clear that for small displacements, where the additional harmonics are negligible, the sums are equivalent to their first term and therefore $G'_M = G'_L$.
 However, when non-linearity appears, differences between the two definitions can be observed.
-We have reported our results in figure \ref{fig:GL_GM}, which clearly shows the effects of non-linearity growing with $\gamma_0$ and becoming important when $\gamma_0 \sim 1$.
+To quantify this effect and include additional informations about elastic and viscous behavious, the quantities $S=1-G'_M/G'_L$ and $e_3/e_1$, $v_3/v_1$ are often used \citep{ewoldt2008new} in addition to $G'_M$ and $G'_L$.
+We note that the ratios of Chebyshev coefficients conserve the information about the sign of the third coefficient, since $e_1$ and $v_1$ are always positive.